 The rules for government and industry publications with one author, two or more authors, an organisation as author, or no author are the same as the general rules for presenting authors in reference list entries described on the Reference list page of this guide.

-Please note: The Style Manual states to hyperlink the title of the report, media release, etc, rather than including the URL.
+Please note: The Style Manual states to hyperlink the title of online sources such as reports, media releases, etc, rather than including the URL.
 However, this will not work in citation management software such as EndNote, and the URL will not display if your work is printed.
-For these reasons, we recommend including the URL at the end of the reference rather than hyperlinking the title.
+For these reasons, we recommend including the URL at the end of the reference rather than hyperlinking the title so that your readers/markers can easily locate your references if necessary.

 If you’re citing a PDF, avoid linking directly to the PDF.
 Instead, link to the page that hosts the PDF.

-Sources with title pages will detail the author and publisher.
-Follow the authoring details on the title page of the document.
+Sources that have title pages will usually detail the author and publisher.

 Sometimes a report is widely known by a short title or unofficial title.
 If you’re citing a source like this, use the short title in-text.